UMD-CS-STICs/389Kspring18/lectures/week_05-expressjs-1/README.md

 });
 ```

 With this application, we can run a http server (on port `8888`) that is capable of sending plain text responses.
 In addition, it can send different responses based on which route (such as `/route1`) is visited.

 However, some of the more advanced features of a web server are not given to us by Node directly.
 For example, supporting different HTTP verbs (`POST`, `DELETE`, etc), serving static files, and dynamically creating templates.

 Instead of writing code to do all of this from scratch (which would be very hard and tedious), we can use a **web framework** that has all the work done for us.

 By far, the most popular Node web framework is [Express.js](https://expressjs.com/).
 Some other Node frameworks include [Hapi.js](https://hapijs.com/), [Sails.js](http://sailsjs.com/), and [Koa.js](http://koajs.com/).

 __Why are we using Express.js and not the others?__

 It is the most popular, is backed by major companies, and has the most support and active development.
 It is also very flexible and allows us to mix and match components as we wish.

 ### What can Express.js do?

 Express.js is a **web framework** for Node.
 It has support for many of the advanced server features that we want to use that are not available to us directly in pure Node.

 Today we will look at two main features of Express:

 1. **Writing request handlers for different HTTP verbs.**

     Say we have a route `/contacts`.
 If we want to display a list of contacts, we might define a GET handler for `/contacts` that will return a HTML page with a list of contacts.

     We might also want to be able to create new contacts.
 If we have a form on the page, we can make it submit data to `/contacts`, and define a `POST` handler for '/contacts'.

     Now, we can make the route `/contacts` behave differently based on which type of HTTP request it recieves.

 2. **Advanced routing**

     Sometimes, we just don't want to manually define each route explicitly, and be able to capture variables in our route.

     For example, let's say we have a blog site.
 In our blog, we have several sub-blogs.
 And in each sub-blog, we have several blog posts, each with a tag.

     If we want to view blog posts in the `web-dev` blog with the tag `php`, we might define our URL to look like this:

     ```
     http://blogsite.com/blog/web-dev/posts?tag=php
     ```

     If we were to hardcode routes for every single blog and tag like above, it would be very tedious.
 Express.js gives us very easy and powerful ways to do advanced routing like this.

 ### Setup

 Let's set up our project.

 1. Create a directory called `my-first-express-app`
-2. Run `touch index.js` and `npm-init --yes` to create a main js file and our `package.json` file.
+2. Run `touch index.js` and `npm init --yes` to create a main js file and our `package.json` file.
 3. Run `npm install express  --save` to install express.

 Now, in our `index.js` file, paste the following code:

 ```javascript
 1.   var express = require('express')